 • Contact your prosthetist immediately for repair if anything on your prosthesis is not working properly.

-• Take advantage of Arm Dynamics therapy services to improve your rehabilitation process.
+• Take advantage of Arm Dynamics occupational therapy services to improve your rehabilitation process.

-• Let your prosthetist or therapist know if you would like to talk with a professional counselor.
+• Let your prosthetist or therapist know if you would like to talk with a professional counselor or with someone from our peer support network.

 Don't: